Skip to content

 Brooke is the daughter of a former Navy SEAL who suffered from PTSD, depression, and substance abuse.
 Brooke channeled her strong desire to help others like her dad and her frustration with the lack of treatment options available to veterans into creating The Joel Fund.
 Brooke brings her knowledge of entrepreneurship and personal experience to TJF in an effort to educate others about the hardships faced by our veterans.
 Brooke leads the TJF team and oversees fundraising, community involvement, and partnership development.
 Brooke is married and has three children.
 Brooke holds a B.S. from Virginia Tech.

-Operation Furnish Program Coordinator
+Operation Art Program Assistant

 ISABELLA BREZENSKI

-Operation ART Program Coordinator
+Operation ART Program Manager

 Isabella was raised in Durham, NC by a Dutch mother and an American Army Veteran dad.
 They both supported her desire to perform and create art.
 She holds a BA in Drama with a minor in Psychology from UNC Greensboro and is fascinated by the intersection of art and healing.
 Isabella has been an acting teaching artist with the Town of Carrboro, Portland Stage in Maine, North Carolina Theatre, North Raleigh Arts and Creative Theatre, and Raleigh Little Theatre.
 Because Isabella was raised in a military family and her father deployed when she was young, she is honored to have the opportunity to support the Veteran community through the arts in her native North Carolina.